Dual Credit/Early Admission (Concurrent Enrollment) Programs

-After your application has been processed at WCJC, you will receive a very important Admission Letter.
-This letter will contain your WCJC ID and a "Check List" of all the items needed to complete your admission file and make you ready to register for classes.
+After your application has been processed at WCJC, you will receive a very important email that will contain your WCJC ID and a "Check List" of all the items needed to complete your admission file and make you ready to register for classes.

 - A Level 2 final recommend score, as defined by TEA, on the Algebra II STAAR EOC (mathematics)